East Lancashire Hospice

 We support an inclusive and holistic working environment and aim to empower our people to bring their authentic self to work.
 We are committed to this and so encourage applications from all individuals with the required skills for the role inclusive of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, colour, caste, nationality, ethnic or national origin, religion or belief, socio-economic background, trade union membership status, marriage, and civil partnerships.
 ELH is committed to equality of opportunity for all staff and volunteers.

-Review of this description
+Review of this description:

 If you are interested